rhiaro/questforbrothers/index.md

 ## Suari (escapes)

 Suari was lurking in the scullery when the revolution started.
 She wasn't ever supposed to be down there, but preparations for her brothers' feast were well underway and the hustle and bustle of the dishwashers was calm compared to the frantic pandemonium going on everywhere else.
-Kinds her own age worked there.
+Kids her own age worked there.
 Suari considered herself above talking to them.
 The common dialect of Mnt, with its sharp edges and guttural stops, hurt her ears to hear and her throat to reproduce.
 If she spoke in the high tongue of Allia-um, which she had been taught from birth, the others laughed, mimicked, and wouldn't understand.
 Or they would have, were she not the princess.
 In reality they gave her as wide a berth as she gave them.

 Suari sat instead with the lerpanas.
 Gentle creatures with long thick sand coloured fur and large floppy ears, they devoured food waste, insects and rodents indiscriminately.
 The largest of them reached her shoulder; she used to ride them when she was younger but felt herself too big for that now.
 She did look forward to introducing them to her sisters though.